JasselD/JasselNotes/Y2S2/ENEL611/Life would be fine/Port Roles, Root Bridge Election, and Securing STP.md

 # Port Roles in STP
-- STP assigns different roles to the switch ports depending on their position in the network topology.
+- STP assigns <mark style="background: #ABF7F7A6;">different roles to the switch ports</mark> depending on <mark style="background: #ABF7F7A6;">their position in the network topology</mark>.
 These roles determine whether the port will be used for forwarding traffic, blocking traffic, or acting as a backup
 	- Root Port (RP):
 		- What?
 			- The port on a non-root bridge that is closest to the Root Bridge.
 It is the port that receives the best path to the Root Bridge